-- Do reference checks, candidates will give you access to people that will say nice things about them – use this opportunity to ask where they will likely need support.
+Candidates will give you access to people that will say nice things about them.
+Use this opportunity to ask where they will likely need support.
 This is a non-detrimental question that shows interest while still being thorough with your research.

 To build a team, it starts with an intentional culture.
 You want to make sure that you are treating your employees properly to encourage their loyalty.
 This can be done through a number of different ways:

 Implement quarterly reviews to track progress on goals, this will help find opportunities for development.

 Encourage the team to reach out to each other or do a working session together to solve complex problems or learn new skills by sharing new technology they may have found.

 Offer a meaningful benefits program.

 Pay well, offer health benefits, fair vacation days, location flexibility, working hour flexibility.
 All of these factors will show you care about your employees mental health and overall happiness.

 Build a team with diverse skills.
 This may mean doing a bit of extra searching, but finding the right person can save you money that you would have spent in employee turnover.